Discover/SteamDB API

 Common use cases

-• Compare current and lowest-ever prices across currencies using price_history_summary from get_game_details
+• Compare regional price floors across currencies using the price_history_summary from get_game_details

 Pricing & limitsSee full pricing →